qwertie/ecsharp/lllpg/lllpg-part-3.md

 _New to LLLPG?
 Start at [part 1](http://www.codeproject.com/Articles/664785/A-New-Parser-Generator-for-Csharp)._

 There are lots of things left to cover, so let's get started.
-LLLPG 1.1.0 is being released at the same time as this article, and has some minor improvements (see History at the bottom).
-Plus, the zip file now has four demos (VS2010+ projects), not just one:
+LLLPG 1.1.0 was released at the same time as this article; it came with four demos:

 - CalcExample-Standalone: Expression calculator with no dependencies
-- CalcExample-UsingLoycLibs: Expression calculator that uses `BaseLexer` and `BaseParser` from Loyc.Syntax.dll
+- CalcExample-UsingLoycLibs: Expression calculator that uses `BaseLexer` and `BaseParserForList` from Loyc.Syntax.dll
 - CalcExample-UsingLoycTrees: Expression calculator whose parser produces Loyc trees instead of calculating a result directly.
-- EnhancedC#Parser: I ripped the C# parser used by LLLPG out of Ecs.exe and dropped it into this demo program.
+- EnhancedC#Parser: I ripped the C# parser used by LLLPG out of Ecs.exe and dropped it into this demo program (so the parser is _not_ up-to-date, but good enough for a demo).

-The other download link is a new build of the LES syntax highlighter for VS2010 (no EC# highlighter is available yet.)
-An (imperfect but good) [LES syntax highlighter for Notepad++](https://sourceforge.net/apps/mediawiki/notepad-plus/index.php?title=User_Defined_Language_Files) is also available on the list of user-defined languages.
+Many features have been added since this article was published, most of which are discussed in [Part 5](lllpg-part-5.html).

 ## A brief overview of the Loyc libraries

 When writing a parser, you have to decide whether you'll use the Loyc runtime libraries or not; the main advantage of _not_ using them is that you won't have to distribute the 3 Loyc DLLs with your application.
 But they contain a lot of useful stuff, so have a look and see if you like them.

 The important library for parsers based on LLLPG is _Loyc.Syntax.dll_, which depends on _Loyc.Essentials.dll_ and _Loyc.Collections.dll_.
-These DLLs have documentation for most of the classes they contain, automatically available to VS IntelliSense through _Loyc.Syntax.xml_, _Loyc.Essentials.xml_ and _Loyc.Collections.xml_, although the best documentation is the [source code](http://sourceforge.net/p/loyc/code/HEAD/tree/Src/).
+These DLLs have documentation for most of the classes they contain, automatically available to VS IntelliSense through _Loyc.Syntax.xml_, _Loyc.Essentials.xml_ and _Loyc.Collections.xml_.

-I am only now starting to write [overview articles](http://loyc-etc.blogspot.ca/2014/01/using-loycessentials-introduction.html) about these libraries.
-So in brief, let me just say very briefly what these libraries are for and what they contain.
+In brief, let me just say very briefly what these libraries are for and what they contain.

 **Loyc.Essentials.dll** is a library of general-purpose code that supplements the .NET BCL (standard libraries).
 It contains the following categories of stuff:

-- Collection stuff: interfaces, adapters, helper classes, base classes, extension methods, and implementations for simple "core" collections.
+- Collection stuff: interfaces, adapters, helper classes, base classes, extension methods, and implementations for simple "core" collections such as [InternalList](http://core.ecsharp.net/collections/internal-list.html).
+You can [learn more in the docs](http://ecsharp.net/doc/code/namespaceLoyc_1_1Collections.html), but you'll be looking at Loyc.Essentials.dll and Loyc.Collections.dll combined.
 - Geometry: simple generic geometric interfaces and classes, e.g. `Point<T>` and `Vector<T>`
 - Math: generic math interfaces that allow arithmetic to be performed in generic code.
 Also includes fixed-point types, 128-bit integer math, and handy extra math functions in `MathEx`.
-- Other utilities: [message sinks](http://sourceforge.net/p/loyc/code/HEAD/tree/Src/Loyc.Essentials/Utilities/MessageSinks.cs) ([`IMessageSink`](http://sourceforge.net/p/loyc/code/HEAD/tree/Src/Loyc.Essentials/Utilities/IMessageSink.cs)), object tags ([`ITags`](http://sourceforge.net/p/loyc/code/HEAD/tree/Src/Loyc.Essentials/Utilities/ITags.cs), [`HashTags`](http://sourceforge.net/p/loyc/code/HEAD/tree/Src/Loyc.Essentials/Utilities/HashTags.cs)), [`ICloneable<T>`](http://sourceforge.net/p/loyc/code/HEAD/tree/Src/Loyc.Essentials/Utilities/ICloneable.cs), [interface adapter generation](http://www.codeproject.com/Articles/87991/Dynamic-interfaces-in-any-NET-language),  [`Symbol`](http://www.codeproject.com/Articles/34753/Symbols-as-extensible-enums), threading stuff, a miniture clone of NUnit ([`MiniTest`](http://sourceforge.net/p/loyc/code/HEAD/tree/Src/Loyc.Essentials/Utilities/MiniTest.cs), [`RunTests`](http://sourceforge.net/p/loyc/code/HEAD/tree/Src/Loyc.Essentials/Utilities/RunTests.cs)), [`EzStopwatch`](http://sourceforge.net/p/loyc/code/HEAD/tree/Src/Loyc.Essentials/Utilities/EzStopwatch.cs), [`WeakReference<T>`](http://sourceforge.net/p/loyc/code/HEAD/tree/Src/Loyc.Essentials/Utilities/WeakReference.cs), extra general-purpose exception types derived from `InvalidOperationException` (e.g. `InvalidStateException`, `ReadOnlyException`) and miscellaneous low-level functionality and extension methods.
+- Other utilities: message sinks ([`IMessageSink`](http://ecsharp.net/doc/code/interfaceLoyc_1_1IMessageSink.html)), [`Symbol`](http://ecsharp.net/doc/code/classLoyc_1_1Symbol.html), threading stuff, a miniture clone of NUnit ([`MiniTest`](https://github.com/qwertie/ecsharp/blob/master/Core/Loyc.Essentials/Utilities/MiniTest.cs), [`RunTests`](http://ecsharp.net/doc/code/classLoyc_1_1MiniTest_1_1RunTests.html)), and miscellaneous ["global" functions] and extension methods.
-`Compatibility`: a very small amount of .NET 4.5 stuff, backported to .NET 4.0.
+`Compatibility`: a very small amount of .NET 4.5 stuff, backported to .NET 4.0 when using the .NET 4 build.

+Loyc.Essentials also defines [`ICharSource`](http://ecsharp.net/doc/code/interfaceLoyc_1_1Collections_1_1ICharSource.html) (defined in Loyc.Essentials.dll), a standard interface for a source of characters, which is used by lexers. `string` converts implicitly to [`UString`](http://ecsharp.net/doc/code/structLoyc_1_1UString.html) which is a string slice structure that implements `ICharSource`.
+The `Slice(start, count)` extension method can also get slices of strings.

 **Note**: the Loyc.Essentials API is not 100% stable yet (feedback welcome).
 Also, since Loyc.Essentials already contains a lot of LINQy stuff, I intend to incorporate the core functionality of [Linq to Collections](http://twistedoakstudios.com/blog/Post1585_linq-to-collections-beyond-ienumerablet) eventually but have only written parts of it so far.